V8.6.2 and earlier

 Authentication is the process used to verify the identity of a person, service, or device that wants to access data, resources, or applications.
 Authentication validates the identity and establishes a trust relationship for further interactions.
 There are several authentication methods, depending on network settings, operating system, and connection types.

-There are basically three authentication scenarios.
+There are mainly three authentication scenarios.

 - Human to machine communication: users need to provide credentials to access Cora SeQuence resources.